jharwell/sierra/docs/src/contributing.rst

       template expdef files in order to run experiments with a given controller.

-  - ``plugins/`` - Plugins which provide broad customization of SIERRA, and enables it to adapt to a wide variety of platforms and experiment outputs.
+  - ``plugins/`` - Plugins which provide broad customization of SIERRA, and enables it to adapt to a wide variety of engines and experiment outputs.

 - ``docs/`` - Contains sphinx source code to generate these shiny docs.